 In the event that we are alerted of a confirmed dangerous situation in our area, St. Luke's will implement a Lockout response.
-During a Lockout all students are recovered from outside the building, and our security team locks all outside doors.
+During a Lockout, if any classes are outside, they will immediately come inside and return to their classroom.
+Our security team locks all outside doors.
 This would be implemented when there is a threat or hazard outside of the building.
-Criminal activity, dangerous events in the community, or even a vicious dog on the outdoor classroom would be examples of a Lockout response.
+Criminal activity, dangerous events in the community, or even a vicious dog near the outdoor classroom would be examples of a Lockout response.
 Students and teachers remain in their locked classrooms with window blinds closed until the all-clear is given.
 While the Lockout response calls for greater staff situational awareness, it allows for classroom activities to continue with as little interruption or distraction as possible.